Lemon Vinaigrette is my go-to dressing. Tangy, slightly sweet, and full of flavor—so easy to make!

 • 1/4 cup red wine vinegar

-• 2 tablespoons Dijon mustard Note 1
+• 2 tablespoons Dijon-style mustard see note 1

-• 1/2 teaspoon minced garlic, optional
+• 1/2 teaspoon minced garlic optional

-• 1/2 cup extra virgin olive oil
+• 1/2 cup olive oil

 • 1 tablespoon honey

-• Fine sea salt and cracked pepper
+• Salt and pepper

 Instructions

-• COMBINE: In a wide-mouth jar, combine all the dressing ingredients.
-Season to taste with salt and pepper; I add 1/2 teaspoon fine sea salt and 1/4 teaspoon pepper.
-Briskly shake to combine and emulsify.
-(Don't have a jar?
+• Briskly shake to combine and emulsify.
+(Don’t have a jar?
 Briskly whisk in a bowl instead!)
-Check to make sure honey isn't sticking to the bottom -- whisk it into the mixture if it is.
+Check to make sure honey isn’t sticking to the bottom—whisk it into the mixture if it is.
 Taste and adjust dressing to personal preference.

 Recipe Notes

-Note 1: Mustard: We love Grey Pouponยฎ Dijon best.
+Note 1: I love Grey Poupon® Dijon best.
 Make sure to use Dijon, not yellow mustard.
-Thereโ€™s a big flavor difference!

-Note 2: Italian seasoning:ย Or replace with 1 teaspoon dried oregano or 1 teaspoon dried basil!
+Note 2: Or replace Italian seasoning with 1 teaspoon dried oregano or 1 teaspoon dried basil.

-Note 3: Lemons: A few kitchen tools make recipe prep a breeze -- we love zesting the lemon with a microplane and then juicing with thisย citrusย juicer.
-When zesting the lemon, avoid the white pith of the lemon โ€” this is very bitter.
-Zest only the very outside yellow part of the lemon for this recipe.
+Note 3: A few kitchen tools make recipe prep a breeze—I love zesting the lemon with a zester and juicing with this citrus juicer.
+When zesting the lemon, avoid the white pith of the lemon—this is very bitter.
+Zest only the very outside yellow part of the lemon.

-Note 4: Nutrition information is for the entire recipe.
+Nutrition Note: Nutrition information is for the entire recipe.
 Lemon Vinaigrette has about 130 calories per tablespoon.

 Nutrition